The Complete South African Fence Buying Guide

 Step 2: Set Your Budget

-- R100,000 - R190,000: Clearview + electric fencing
+- Higher: Clearview + electric fencing — the gold-standard residential security pairing.

 Step 3: Consider Your Property Context